ismaelpessa/PyMUSE/docs/source/tutorial.rst

     * type: string, "emi" to fit an emission line or "abs" to fit an absorption line,
     * inspect: If True, the fit for each resolution element will be shown.
 The inspect mode allow the user to manually reject any fit.
     * z: Redshift of the source
+    * run_vorbin: boolean, if True, it runs vorbin internally
+    * vorbin_file: str, if run_vorbin = False and the filename is given, then it uses this file to define the binning
     * cmap: Output colormap
     * amplitude_threshold: float, sets the theshold for the minimum amplitude required for the fit to be accepted.
 Amplitude_threshold = 2 means that the amplitude should be at least 2 times higher that the noise, defined as the std of the residuals.
     * dwmax: float, Angstroms, maximum offset accepted (respect to the integrated spectrum) for the line in each spaxel to accept the fit.
 If in a given spaxel, the line of shifted more than dwmax Angstroms respect to the integrated spectrum, the fit will be rejected

 To generate the voronoi input file, you can use::